val-iisc/OAAT/README.md

 # Oracle-Aligned Adversarial Training (OA-AT)

-This repository contains code for the implementation of our paper titled "Towards Achieving Adversarial Robustness Beyond Perceptual Limits", accepted at the ICML 2021 Workshop, [A Blessing in Disguise: The Prospects and Perils of Adversarial Machine Learning](https://advml-workshop.github.io/icml2021/) and at the ICCV 2021 Workshop on [Adversarial Robustness in the Real World](https://iccv21-adv-workshop.github.io/) [[Paper](https://openreview.net/pdf?id=SHB_znlW5G7)] [[Video](https://iccv21-adv-workshop.github.io/videos/15.mp4)] [[Poster](https://iccv21-adv-workshop.github.io/posters/15.pdf)]
+This repository contains code for the implementation of our paper titled [Scaling Adversarial Training to Large Perturbation Bounds](https://arxiv.org/abs/2210.09852), accepted at the ECCV-2022

 ![plot](./OAAT.png)